fredericksilva/rem/README-module-authors.md

 * In general, `s.name` should match the name of your module as specified in your `package.json`.

+* For more infomration, look at [the podspec documentation](https://guides.cocoapods.org/syntax/podspec.html).

 ### 3. Test your module

 You can test your module by installing it in a project you're using.